Paralegal Time Management Tips if You’re a Procrastinator

 Start the “Before I Leave Today” Plan

-Maybe your goal is to finish a document review project.
+Maybe your goal is to finish an e-discovery project.
 You estimate it’s going to take approximately 20 hours total.
 If you’re working in a law firm, that means a big chunk of your billable hours for the week will also be met.
 Instead of letting it go another day because it’s just too overwhelming to even get started, say to yourself “Before I leave today, I am going to complete the review of at least 100 records.”
 It doesn’t mean you have to stop at 100.
 It just means you’re going to do a minimum of that much before you leave.

 What does that do to help with procrastination and time management?